97/100

 Wine rated (2021 guide) 97/100

-Barrel sample.
-Fragrant, ripe, and juicy, this structured wine is already impressive.
-Its layered texture and black plum fruit show serious potential, with plenty of fruit and tannins and a generous finish.
+Tasting note: This wine, still in barrel, is fragrant, ripe, and juicy—a structured wine that is already impressive.
+Its layered texture and notes of black plum show serious potential, with plenty of fruit and tannins and a generous finish.

 Vinous